 There are a series of elements on residential buildings referred to as a kit of parts.
 Stairs, bay windows, shutters, chimneys, and various levels of shading devices provide variety and respond to solar orientation.

 The project went through a rezoning, and a rigorous design review process with the City of Tempe.
-The project broke ground in November 2019 and will welcome its first residents in fall 2020.
+The project broke ground in November 2019 and will welcome its first residents in 2021.